 whole land of Israel is said to be "Married" to the Lord (Isa.

-place, He will not be happy with at least some, if not much, of His 'fold.'
+place, He will not be happy with many people who are of His 'fold.'
 2 Thes.
 2:3 also tells us plainly that there will be many lukewarm, or apostate

 churches during the Tribulation: some of whom will fall away -- perhaps